-For a website builder with an online store creator, Wix has a really powerful product that can rival even the dedicated ecommerce solutions.
+For a website builder with an online store creator, Wix has a really powerful product that can rival even dedicated e-commerce solutions.
 With lots of features built in Wix’s product is able to compete shoulder-to-shoulder with everyone on this list.

 They offer over 500 templates for your store’s design and you have lots of creative freedom to design your store the way you want it since Wix is primarily a drag-and-drop website builder.

-For users insterested in dropshipping Wix also provides this feature via a third party app called Modalyst where you can source thousands of high quality products.
+For users interested in dropshipping Wix also provides this feature via a third-party app called Modalyst where you can source thousands of high-quality products.
 You’re able to make your own shipping rules and easily set your own prices.

 Excluding the Enterprise Plan designed for high-volume businesses, there are three plans for Wix Stores.
-The entry level plan is the Business Basic plan which starts at $23/month and gives you the most basic features.
-This plan was designed for businesses who just want to accept online payments for their stuff.
+The entry-level plan is the Business Basic plan which starts at $23/month and gives you the most basic features.
+This plan was designed for businesses that just want to accept online payments for their stuff.

-The most popular plan which gives you a bit more than the Basic is the Business Unlimited designed for growing businesses.
-That plan can be easily compared to Shopify’s entry level plan as it starts at $27/month.
+The most popular plan which gives you a bit more than the Basic is Business Unlimited designed for growing businesses.
+That plan can be easily compared to Shopify’s entry-level plan as it starts at $27/month.

-Finally there is the Business VIP plan where you get everything that is available for just $49/month.
-All plans allow you to remove Wix adds, use your own domain name, sell without fees and use Google Analytics.
+Finally, there is the Business VIP plan where you get everything that is available for just $49/month.
+All plans allow you to remove Wix ads, use your own domain name, sell without fees, and use Google Analytics.
 They also give you $300 in ad vouchers to promote your business.

 The final one I’m going to mention here is Squarespace, another website builder that offers an online store creation solution.
-Because they’re design-focused, Squarespace be the online store provider with the best looking templates.
+Because they’re design-focused, Squarespace is the online store provider with the best-looking templates.

 Besides this, they really have a strong product as their stores have nearly everything it takes to run an online store.

-You can sell physical good as well as digital goods like and also services (like bookings for a spa or dental office).
+You can sell physical goods as well as digital goods and also services (like bookings for a spa or dental office).
 They don’t offer dropshipping out the box but you can do this with an app called Art of Where.

 You can easily offer discount codes and gift cards to reward loyalty and they include an abandon cart recovery tool to improve conversions.